Current Degree Requirements for the Ph.D.

 You must receive a grade of B- or better in each of these courses.
 If you do not receive a grade of B- or better in any one of these courses, you must retake it the following year.
 If you still do not receive a grade of B- or better, you are not permitted to continue in the program.

-You may petition the Director of Graduate Studies (DGS) to substitute another course in lieu of Mathematical methods for economists.
+You may petition the Director of Graduate Studies (DGS) to take another course in lieu of Mathematical Methods for Economists.
 The DGS may ask you to prove your math competency in a manner of his/her choosing.
-If the DGS grants your petition and you choose to use this course to satisfy a field requirement the field requirement rules will apply–in particular, you will have to get a grade of B or better in that course, and questions from this course will be part of any field exam you are required to take in that field.
+If the DGS grants your petition, and your alternate course is a 2nd year elective course in the economics department, then you may count this towards your 2nd year field requirement and your 2nd year 6 course requirement.
+In both cases, the relevant rules will apply--in particular, you will have to get a grade of B or better in that course, and questions from this course will be part of any field exam you may be required to take in that field.

 You must pass the certifying examinations in microeconomics, macroeconomics, and econometrics.
 These examinations are taken in the summer after your first year.
 They are graded pass or fail.
 If you fail any of these examinations, you are not permitted to continue in the program.
 You will not be permitted to continue in the program unless you have passed all certification examinations by the end of your second year.